Aidar5/nattoeng/docs/source/book/18_db/sqlite3.rst

 Python uses sqlite3 module to work with SQLite.

-**Connection** object - This object can be said to represent a database.
+**Connection** object - this object can be said to represent a database.

 Example of creating a connection: